kimsungwhee/KSHMosaicCamera/README.md

 # KSHMosaicCamera
-###KSHCameraMosaic is camera capture application,it can Face recognition and with a mosaic effect.
+###KSHMosaicCamera is camera capture application,it can Face recognition and with a mosaic effect.

 ![capture](MosaicCamera.jpg "capture")
 ## Author